brainboxdotcc/ssod/docs/index.md

 # ✨ Introduction to the Seven Spells Scripting System

 Welcome to the reference documentation for **The Seven Spells of Destruction** content authoring system.
-This guide serves not only to teach you how to use the tools — but also to explain *why* they exist and *what* they enable.
+This guide not only teaches you how to use the tools — it also explains *why* they exist and *what* they enable.

 ---

 ## 📚 What *Is* This System?

-At its heart, Seven Spells is powered by a **domain-specific language (DSL)** embedded directly into the narrative content of the game, called *Paragraph*.
-It is a fusion of:
+At its core, Seven Spells is powered by a **domain-specific language (DSL)** called *Paragraph*, embedded directly into the game’s narrative content.
+It’s a fusion of:

 - **Choice-based narrative scripting**
 - **Tag-driven command markup**
-- **Server-executed gameplay logic**
+- **Server-side gameplay logic**
-- **Inline JavaScript support via `SCRIPT` blocks**
+- **Inline JavaScript via `SCRIPT` blocks**

-This system allows you — the worldbuilder, writer, designer — to craft interactive experiences that **feel alive**, without requiring you to be a professional software developer.
+This lets you — the worldbuilder, writer, or designer — create rich interactive experiences that **feel alive**, without needing to be a software engineer.

-It is not simply a "choose your own adventure" format, nor is it just a visual novel system.
-It occupies a unique middle ground: rich prose meets data-driven consequence.
+It’s not just a "choose your own adventure" tool, nor a visual novel engine.
+It occupies a unique space: **dynamic prose blended with consequence-driven logic**.

 ---

-## 🧠 Why Not Just Use Twine / Ink / Ren'Py?
+## 🧠 Why Not Use Twine, Ink, or Ren'Py?

-While powerful, many existing tools make assumptions Seven Spells does not.
+Popular tools like Twine or Ink are powerful — but they come with assumptions Seven Spells deliberately avoids.

 For example:

-- They assume linearity or nested branching
+- They expect linear or tree-based branching
-- They lack persistent global state or multiplayer features
+- They lack persistent global state and multiplayer capability
-- They don't have a concept of **shared world continuity**, or item-based interactions that persist across locations
+- They don’t support **shared-world continuity** or long-term item tracking
-- They don’t natively support Discord, where Seven Spells is played
+- They aren’t natively integrated into Discord, where Seven Spells is played

 Seven Spells, by contrast, is:

-- **Persistent**: The world state matters — your decisions ripple outward.
+- **Persistent**: Every choice has ripple effects across the world
-- **Multiplayer-aware**: Choices are not always isolated; consequences can affect others.
+- **Multiplayer-aware**: Your actions can impact other players
-- **Modular**: Each location can be written independently but feels interconnected.
+- **Modular**: Locations are written independently, yet feel connected
-- **Programmable**: JavaScript blocks can dynamically control narrative, stats, or decisions.
+- **Programmable**: JavaScript gives deep control over narrative and game logic

-It’s more like writing for a persistent MMORPG than a static story engine.
+It’s more like writing for a **persistent multiplayer RPG** than for a static story engine.

 ---

-## 🧩 What This Can Do
+## 🧩 What You Can Build

-The Seven Spells *Paragraph* language allows you to:
+Using the *Paragraph* language, you can:

-- Create paragraphs of descriptive prose and interlink them (`LINK`, `COMBAT`, etc.)
+- Create richly written locations and interlink them (`LINK`, `COMBAT`, etc.)
-- Modify player stats, inventory, and state with tags like `MOD`, `PICKUP`, `DROP`
+- Modify stats, inventory, or state with tags like `MOD`, `PICKUP`, `DROP`
-- Trigger game logic via inline JavaScript using `script` blocks
+- Trigger complex logic using inline JavaScript (`SCRIPT`)
-- Handle one-time events, unlock achievements, or conditionally hide/show content
+- Define conditionals, one-time events, or hidden paths
-- Display alternate outcomes depending on skill checks, race, profession, and more
+- Display different content based on skill, race, profession, or flags
-- Define **custom reusable logic** via passive effects and achievement scripting
+- Define **reusable logic** with passive effects or achievement scripting

-You are not just writing stories — you are building **interconnected world systems**.
+You're not just writing scenes — you’re building a **living, reactive world**.

 ---